-Our 2023 financial performance demonstrates the continuing momentum of our business, confirms the special resilience of our markets and reflects the considerable capability of our combined operations and our experienced team to overcome the uncertainties of the current environment.
-Throughout 2023's challenging environment, we maintained and further extended our ongoing advantages in our products, in our brands and in our people.
-We continued to provide repeatability and reliability to a wide range of professionals performing critical tasks, observing work and translating the insights gained into creative solutions that make essential work easier.
-Opportunities to leverage this approach, both within and beyond vehicle repair, are embodied in our runways for growth: enhance the franchise network, expand with repair shop owners and managers, extend to critical industries and build in emerging markets.
-During 2023, Snap-on focused on, and invested in, the future of these strategically decisive areas by launching new products, strengthening our brand and maintaining the capabilities of our team.
+Our 2024 financial performance demonstrates the possibilities for growth across our businesses, confirms the special resilience of our markets, and reflects the considerable capability of our combined operations and our experienced team to prevail in the difficulties inherent in the current macroeconomic environment.
+Throughout the uncertainty, we maintained and further extended our ongoing advantages in our products, in our brands and in our people.
+We continued to observe work and translate the insights gained to create solutions that make essential work easier, and to provide the repeatability and reliability to a wide range of professionals performing critical tasks.
+Opportunities to leverage this approach, both within and beyond vehicle repair, are embodied in our strategic runways for growth: enhance the franchise network, expand with repair shop owners and managers, extend to critical industries and build in emerging markets.

+During 2024, Snap-on focused on, and invested in, the future of these strategically decisive areas by launching new products, strengthening our brand, reinforcing our franchise network and furthering the effectiveness of our team.
 At the same time, we remain committed to our Snap-on Value Creation Processes, a suite of principles we use every day in the areas of safety, quality, customer connection, innovation and RCI.
 The ongoing contributions of these efforts were evident in many ways as the Company continued to navigate the varying challenges of the year's environment.

-Net sales of \$4.73 billion represented an increase of \$237.4 million, or 5.3%, from 2022 levels, reflecting a \$250.7 million, or 5.6%, organic sales gain (a non-GAAP financial measure that excludes acquisition-related sales and foreign currency translation) and \$5.5 million of acquisition-related sales, partially offset by \$18.8 million of unfavorable foreign currency translation.
-The organic sales increase reflects gains in both our automotive repair and industrial end markets.
+Net sales of \$4.71 billion represented a decrease of \$22.8 million, or 0.5%, from 2023 levels, reflecting a \$40.6 million, or 0.9%, organic sales decline (a non-GAAP financial measure that excludes acquisition-related sales and foreign currency translation) and \$5.5 million of unfavorable foreign currency translation, partially offset by \$23.3 million of acquisition-related sales.
+The organic sales decline primarily reflects lower sales to our franchised mobile van network serving vehicle repair technicians, partially offset by gains in activity with automotive repair shop owners and managers and in our businesses serving critical industries.

-With respect to profitability, operating margin before financial services of 22.0% compared with 20.9% recorded in 2022.
-Operating earnings from financial services of \$270.5 million compared to \$266.0 million recorded last year.
-Net earnings in 2023 of \$1,011.1 million represented an increase of 10.9% year over year, and diluted earnings per share were \$18.76.
+With respect to profitability, operating margin before financial services of 22.7% compared with 22.0% in 2023.
+Operating earnings from financial services of \$276.9 million compared to \$270.5 million recorded last year.
+Net earnings in 2024 of \$1,043.9 million, or \$19.51 per diluted share, represented an increase of \$32.8 million or \$0.75 per diluted share.
+In 2024, operating earnings before financial services included a \$22.5 million benefit for the final payments associated with a legal matter, while net earnings included a \$17.5 million, or \$0.32 per diluted share, after-tax benefit from this matter.

 Going forward, we believe our continued commitment to our strategic initiatives for both growth and improvement will enable us to create long-term value for our shareholders.
-The table below provides fiscal 2023 and 2022 financial highlights:
+The table below provides fiscal 2024 and 2023 financial highlights:

-Performance Metric Fiscal 2023 Fiscal 2022 Change Net Sales \$4.73 billion \$4.49 billion +5.3% (+5.6% excluding \$5.5 million of acquisition-related sales and \$18.8 million of unfavorable foreign currency translation) Operating Earnings before Financial Services \$1,039.9 million \$941.2 million +10.5% Operating Earnings before Financial Services as a Percent of Net Sales 22.0% 20.9% +110 bps Consolidated Operating Earnings \$1,310.4 million \$1,207.2 million +8.5% Diluted Earnings Per Share \$18.76 \$16.82 +11.5%
+Performance Metric Fiscal 2024 Fiscal 2023 Change Net Sales \$4.71 billion \$4.73 billion -0.5% (-0.9% excluding \$23.3 million of acquisition-related sales and \$5.5 million of unfavorable foreign currency translation) Operating Earnings before Financial Services \$1,068.8 million \$1,039.9 million +2.8% Operating Earnings before Financial Services as a Percent of Net Sales 22.7% 22.0% +70 bps Consolidated Operating Earnings \$1,345.7 million \$1,310.4 million +2.7% Diluted Earnings Per Share \$19.51 \$18.76 +4.0%